 How to Serve Nigerian Buns

 You can serve these Nigerian buns as appetizers, snacks, or desserts.
-Note that these are best consumed within 2 hours of deep frying.
+Eat these buns within two hours or before they become soggy outside.

 Storage Tips

-- At room temperature: Keep the buns in an airtight container at room temperature to consume within a day.
+At room temperature: Keep the buns in a container at room temperature to eat within a day.

 Frequently Asked Questions